 - Also, get the details such as name, mailing address and phone number of the person you spoke with.
 The copy of agreement must be sent via certified mail with the request of return receipt.
 Ask that person to sign and return the copy to you.

 Do not make any payment until you have received the agreement in writing and you can prove that you made this deal with of the member from the creditor’s office.
-Check your credit report to see if there has been charge off removal once you fulfill your part of the agreement.
+Read your credit report carefully to see if there has been charge off removal once you fulfill your part of the agreement.

 Advanced method for disputing over the charge off